vcraghe32/Pet_Food_Dispenser/README.md

 rotated by a continuous rotation servo and a hole-shaped dispensing area for pouring the food into.
 Additionally, the rate by which food was supplied to a pet would be determined by the speed of the continuous-rotation servo.
 Finally, the design included an inclined plane for the food to travel on after being transported by the Archimedes screw.
-The inclined plane would lead to a pet food bowl or to a space where the pet could eat the food.
+The inclined plane would lead to a pet food bowl or to space where the pet could eat the food.

 **Note - citation for the website where the image was taken from:**
 Kristina Panos, et al. “Dual Pet Food Dispenser Is Doubly Convenient.”
 Hackaday, 31 May 2015, hackaday.com/2015/05/31/dual-pet-food-dispenser-is-doubly-convenient/.